 The hills here are really tough and definitely not for beginners, but for those looking for an intense lower body workout, Crystal Cove will fit the bill!
 Watch out for mountain lions – they have been spotted on the El Morro trails!
 For this trail, you really need a hydration backpack and a quality hiking stick.
-The stick provides better traction for the downhill portion (and extra protection in the rare event of a mountain lion encounter), and the hydration backpack is necessary for the dry desert climate and harsh hiking conditions.
+The stick provides better traction for the downhill portion (and in the rare event of a mountain lion encounter), and the hydration backpack is necessary for the dry desert climate and harsh hiking conditions.

 Huntington State Beach

 Huntington Beach, one of Orange County’s most beautiful & active beaches, offers a little something for everyone.
 Whether you enjoy surfing, biking, jogging, volleyball, or just relaxing…Huntington Beach has it all!
 Did you know that Huntington Beach is the “Surf Capital of the World?”
 On any given day, you are bound to see dozens of surfers out perfecting their skill.
 The beautiful pier is a great place to catch all the action.
 Or, you can always sign up for a lesson yourself!

 Be sure to check out the 8 mile beachfront pedestrian path, a great place to jog, bike, or walk.
 On this stunning oceanfront path you will be treated to endless incredible views of the Pacific.
 A great workout and great views at the same time? – I’m in!